micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 make menuconfig
 ```

-This will open the NuttX menu config, which allows you to modify the configuration of the RTOS, including add a new application.
+This will open the NuttX menu config, which allows you to modify the configuration of the RTOS, including adding a new application.

 <!-- Add image of the menu-->